The Syncytial Mesh Model: A Mesoscale Control-Field Framework for Scale-Dependent Coherence in the Brain: Theoretical and Mathematical Framework

 \section{Theoretical and Mathematical Framework}

-The Syncytial Mesh Model posits that brain-wide coherence and plasticity arise from the coupled dynamics of three interacting layers: \begin{enumerate}[label=(\roman*)] \item local neural circuits, \item macrostructural connectomic pathways, and \item a pervasive Syncytial Mesh substrate implemented in biophysically plausible astrocytic networks. \end{enumerate} Each component is formalized mathematically, with a motivation for the biophysical parameters, and detailed cross-scale coupling and plasticity rules that underpin empirical predictions.
+The SMM posits that brain-wide coherence and plasticity reflect the coupled dynamics of three interacting layers: \begin{enumerate}[label=(\roman*)] \item local neural circuits, \item macrostructural connectomic pathways, and \item a continuous mesoscale field plausibly implemented in astrocytic syncytia, treated here as an \emph{effective phenomenological theory}. \end{enumerate} Each layer is formalized below.
+The third-layer PDE is not a microscopic biophysical reconstruction; it is a mesoscale effective description whose virtue lies in its tractability and in admitting falsifiable predictions.